 This is the last course in a four-part sequence that covers the application of advanced emergency care in a pre-hospital setting.
 Topics from previous courses will be reviewed to ensure mastery.
 Additional topics to be covered include obstetrics, neonatal care, pediatric and geriatric emergencies, patients with special challenges, transport operations, incident management, multiple-casualty incidents, vehicle extrication, special rescue, hazardous materials, terrorism, disaster response, crime scene awareness, and career development.
 This course will also draw on content from Pharmacology IV and Cardiology IV to further develop the depth of learning.

-Prerequisites: HL151, HL212, HL216, HL220, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.
 Co-requisites: HL153, HL213, HL217, HL227, and HL235.